MelanieIStefan/understanding_data_analysis_in_papers/README.md

 - [ ] If the data is represented in a novel or unusual way, do you understand what it is you are looking at?

+- [ ] What is the "message" you get from the plot?

 ## Data analysis

 - [ ] What statistical tests are used?
 Do you understand (in essence) what they do?